abudaan/vega-multi-view/docs/index.md

 ## Insert new data rows

-When the value of a category is more than 10, a new category will be added to the other view.
+When the value of a category is 101 or 102, a new category will be added to the other view.

 {% include example.html id="example9d" vmvconfig="assets/vmvconfig/example9d.yaml" %}